Kansas No Fault Divorce

 • Whether alimony has been awarded to one of the partners?

-• The divorcing partners are promoted to decide the terms and conditions of child custody themselves.
-When they cannot come to a consensus regarding this issue, then the court makes the final decision regarding child custody
+• The divorcing partners are expected to decide the terms and conditions of child custody themselves.
+When they cannot reach on a final agreement regarding this issue, then the court makes the final decision about the child custody

 • Some of the factors that the court considers while finalizing on child custody are as follows